anmol-fzr/better-auth-tanstack/README.md

 ## AuthQueryProvider Props

 The `AuthQueryProvider` component accepts the following props.
-The default `staleTime` for sessions is 30s and for tokens is 60s.
+The default `staleTime` for sessions is 30 seconds and for JWT tokens is 10 minutes.

 | Prop                  | Type                                                                 | Description                                                                 |
 |-----------------------|----------------------------------------------------------------------|-----------------------------------------------------------------------------|